Also known as: Mr Bean's Wacky World (Wii, US), Mr Bean's Wacky World of Wii (Wii, EU)

 Also only in the Wii version of the game is a folder named game.elf_Data.
 Inside are two files that were originally from the debug version's project folder.
 CWSettingsWindows.stg contains all of the settings for the project, while TargetDataWindows.tdt contains a file listing of the entire codebase and brief descriptions of each file.

-a sound of Mr. Bean laughing. may be used when you beat a level.
+A sound of Mr. Bean laughing.